CarsonScott/easydata/README.md

 We can create a new object using the point schema:

-    db.create_object('point', 'p1', [5, 6, 7])
+    db.create_object('point', 'p1', [5, 6, 7], 0)

-The database now contains an object called 'p1', equal to None by default, which has attributes 'x', 'y' and 'z', equal to 5, 6, and 7 respectively.
+The database now contains an object called 'p1', equal to 0 (defaults to None), which has attributes 'x', 'y' and 'z', equal to 5, 6, and 7 respectively.

 The value of an object is stored in a database as a typical dictionary element:

     db['p1']
-    >>> None
+    >>> 0

 __III.
 Attributes__